hoops_ai.insights.DatasetViewer

 Examples:

-# Open 3 compact inline 3D viewers (forms a grid-like layout)
+# Open 3 compact inline 3D viewers in a grid

 viewers = viewer.show_preview_as_3d(file_ids, k=3)